CDE90/litics/README.md

 -   Fix issue with /api/data attempting to create a new site automatically.
 This should be done on the /get-started page
     -   The endpoint will return a 404 if the site doesn't exist.
 -   Update script so hashchange doesn't trigger another locationchange event
+-   Revert previous script change (hashchange should trigger locationchange event)
+-   Add extra check to script for exit event to ensure data is only sent when the page is being exited (prev page is not the same as current page)